In This Article:

-Water Dispenser Tank Size
+Water Dispenser Tank Size & Power

 Tanks vary in size and by the heating elements’ wattage.
 Most are 1/3- or 1/2- gallon and range from 500 to 1,300 watts.
 A 750-watt, 1/2-gallon tank will produce up to 60 cups of hot water per hour.
 Higher wattage tanks can deliver up to 100 cups.
 Most makes have a dial for fine-tuning the temperature up to 190 degrees F, and must be plugged into a 120-volt electrical receptacle.

 Given the similarity of products, when shopping for a new instant hot water dispenser, focus on price, availability, and warranty.
 Note that the price often does not include the sink-top spout.
+Spouts are discussed below.